Topological actions of Temperley-Lieb algebras and Representation Stability: Topological stability

 \

 \begin{example} Just as before, let $d_{n,p} = \dim V_{n,p} = \choose{n}{p} - \choose{n}{p-1}$.
 Let $n \ge 2p$.
-Let $Y_{n,p}$ be the wedge of $d_{n,p}$ copies of $S^2$.
-Let the filtration associated to $\TL_n$-action on $S^2$ be
+Let $X_{n,p}$ be the wedge of $d_{n,p}$ copies of $S^2$.
+Let the filtration associated to $\TL_n$-action on $X_{n,p}$ be

 In particular note that if $A_1,...,A_{n-1}$ are the retracts given by $u_1,...,u_{n-1}$, we have that $A_i \isom \twedge_{d_{n-2, p-1}} S^2 $ for each $i$.
-There is a well defined action of $\TL_n$ on $Y_{n,p}$ with this filtration.
-Before we spoil how to ``cheat and define the action easily'', the reader is encouraged to define this action for some small values of $n$ and $p$, to appreciate the fact that a ``naive approach'' of writing down the actions from a topological perspective requires a little thought, since one needs to be careful that the retractions must be chosen to be compatible with one another.
+There is a well defined action of $\TL_n$ on $X_{n,p}$ with this filtration, which we have not yet defined, and will do so after the example.
+The reader is encouraged to define this action for some small values of $n$ and $p$, to appreciate the fact that a ``naive approach'' of writing down the actions from a topological perspective requires a little thought, since one needs to be careful that the retractions must be chosen to be compatible with one another.
 Nevertheless, one can do it.
 In this spirit, we have illustrated below an example for $n = 5$ and $p = 2$.

 \

 \